w3c/wai-curricula/content/designer/navigation-design.md

 * describe uses of different types of navigation menus, such as static, fly-out, and mega menus
 * define visual and text cues to identify menus, including:
   * consistent styling for menu identification across websites
-  * cues in the navigation menu to indicate the current page
+  * visual and non-visual cues in the navigation menu to indicate the current page
 * define interactions inside navigation menus, including mouse, keyboard, touch, and voice
 * design navigation menus that adapt to different text sizes, screen magnifications, and screen sizes and resolutions
 * design distinguishable and consistent styles for menu items in their different states, for example in fly-out menus